 U of T Engineering has a broad-based admissions process that takes into account applicants' academic and non-academic achievements as demonstrated in the Online Student Profile.

-Last year, admission consideration for Canadian high school applicants who were eligible for admission consideration began in the following grade ranges.
+In recent years, admission consideration for Canadian high school applicants began in the following grade ranges.
 Note that meeting the minimum averages does not guarantee admission.
 Admission averages are calculated using the following prerequisite subjects: English (ENG4U); Advanced Functions (MHF4U); Calculus and Vectors (MCV4U); Chemistry (SCH4U); and Physics (SPH4U) or out-of-province equivalents.
 Where grade 12 grades are not available, grade 11 results will be used in their place.
 The Admissions Committee considers results in individual grade 11 and 12 courses in addition to the overall average.

 While we do not discourage applicants from repeating courses, it is the policy of the University of Toronto Engineering Admissions Committee to consider only first attempt marks.
 However, applicants are given the opportunity on the Online Student Profile to provide information regarding extenuating circumstances that may have had a negative effect on academic performance.

 If you require special consideration due to serious personal, health or accessibility issues, complete the Request for Special Consideration Form available through the Engineering Applicant Portal.
 Please note, you will be required to provide appropriate documentation.

 Please note, if prerequisite courses have been completed more than five years from the applicant's intended start date at the University, they will be required to complete them again at the high school level.

 Prerequisite courses must be completed within five years of your intended start date.
 For example, an applicant’s whose intended start date is September 2023 must have completed the prerequisite requirements after September 2018 for admissions consideration.
 If you have completed the prerequisite requirements more than five years before your intended start date, you will be required to complete them once more.